Siddhant-Shankar/AI-Sketch-Classifier/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Modern UI**: Beautiful gradient design with smooth animations

+## What I Learned

+- Integrating frontend and backend services using Fetch
+- Handling image data between JS and Python
+- Managing state and canvas drawing logic in React
+- Deploying and testing ML models with FastAPI
+- Building my own neural network from sratch and implementing CNN's with tensorflow
+- Essential CSS Skills like Flexbox

 ## Getting Started

 ### Prerequisites